manager.hqdentaldesign@gmail.com

 You have two options for teeth whitening procedures: at-home kits or trips to the dentist.
 Although teeth whitening can have some adverse effects, most traditional whitening procedures are safe to use as long as you adhere to the manufacturer's instructions.

 Teeth whitening options , products and procedures come in a variety.
 You might not know which things are safe to use.
+Three broad categories can be used to classify whitening techniques:

 Your dentist can whiten your teeth at home or in the office using a variety of techniques.
 Usually, the techniques they employ involve using carbamide peroxide to bleach your teeth.